obriencj/koji-smoky-dingo/tools/README.md

-It should be safe to run `podman system prune` every now and then to clean up orphaned layers, as the latest image builds will be safely tagged, eg. ksd-test:centos6 or ksd-test:fedora32
+It should be safe to run `podman system prune` every now and then to clean up orphaned layers, as the latest image builds will be safely tagged, eg. ksd-test:rockylinux6 or ksd-test:fedora32

 ## Building Individual Containers

 Running `./tools/launch-build.sh` will build and tag each Containerfile in the ./tools directory.
-These files are named with a suffix that indicates their platform, eg. Containerfile.centos6 is for building on CentOS 6.
+These files are named with a suffix that indicates their platform, eg. Containerfile.rockylinux6 is for building on Rocky Linux 6.

 You can launch builds for individual platforms by name by specifiying the platform as an argument to the launch-build.sh script.

-`./tools/launch-build.sh centos6` will cause only the
+`./tools/launch-build.sh rockylinux8` will cause only the
-Containerfile.centos6 to be used, producing an image tagged ksd-test:centos6
+Containerfile.rockylinux8 to be used, producing an image tagged ksd-test:rockylinux8

 Any invocation of launch-build.sh is reliant on the archive having been created first.
 This can be done by committing your work and